Jeong1223/Schoolwork/README.md

 # Schoolwork
-: Main repo for all my schoolwork (IT Database Administration @NSCC)
+: Main repository for all my schoolwork (IT Database Administration @NSCC)